 At about 4 am, I finally gave up the vigil.
 I again warned this man to NOT cut my mom’s hair and went to bed.
 After all, I had to be up by 7 am to get ready for school.

 When I awoke a few hours later the house was quiet.
 I frantically ran to my mother’s room and threw open the door to look at her head.
 I saw some long strands of hair on the pillow, so I blew out a breath thinking all was fine.
 Disaster averted.
 That was until I made it to the living room.
 In the corner of the room was a large pile of red hair!
 He had indeed cut her hair into that awful style!

 I knew that she would hate it, that she would regret it, but there was nothing that I could do at that point.
 I admonished myself for going to bed without making her friends leave…but then I remembered that I was not the adult in this situation!
 I did everything that I could to stop her from making this bad choice.
-I had been doing that my whole life, but she had her own mind, and I couldn’t always stop her from doing things she would regret.
+I had been doing that my whole life.
+She had her own mind, however, and I couldn’t always stop her from doing things she would regret.

-It took over a year for that haircut to grow into a new style, and she did indeed hate it, but it was one consequence that she just had to live through…
+It took over a year for that haircut to grow into a new style.
+She did indeed hate it, but it was one consequence that she just had to live through…

 Please read the next part of my story: he died because of you!